 The financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act 2002.
-The accounting policies have been applied consistently compared to the prior year, except for the adoption of new or revised accounting standards as set out in note 1.
+The accounting policies have been applied consistently compared to the prior year.

-The company recorded a net profit after tax for the year ended 31 December 2021 of TZS 1,329,859,000.
-This being a turnaround from the net loss after tax of the prior year of TZS 475,136,000.
-Company revenue increased by 7% from TZS 2,507,571,000 in the prior year to TZS 2,690,726,000 for the year ended 31 December 2021.
-The increase in revenue is attributed to an increase in interest income a result of the continued board's decision to diversify the company's investments portfolio by increasing more government securities held by the company and equity investments in 2021.
+The company recorded a net profit after tax for the year ended 31 December 2022 of TZS 1,959,810,000.
+This being a turnaround from the net profit after tax of the prior year of TZS 1,329,859,000.

+Company revenue increased by 11% from TZS 2,690,726,000 in the prior year to TZS 2,997,973,000 for the year ended 31 December 2022.
+The increase in revenue is attributed to an increase in interest income a result of the continued board's decision to diversify the company's investments portfolio by increasing more government securities held by the company and equity investments in 2022.